tvdboom/ATOM/README.md

 	+ **filename: string, optional (default=None)**
 	Name of the file when saved.
 None to not save anything.<br><br>
 * **plot_confusion_matrix(normalize=True, figsize=(10, 6), filename=None)**
 Plot the confusion matrix for the model.
-Only for binary classification tasks.
+Only for classification tasks.
 	+ **normalize: bool, optional (default=True)**
 	Wether to normalize the confusion matrix.
    	+ **figsize: 2d-tuple, optional (default=(10, 6))**